social-protocols/quality-news/README.md

 [Quality News](https://news.social-protocols.org) is a [Hacker News](https://news.ycombinator.com) client that provides additional data and insights on submissions, notably, the **upvoteRate** metric.

 As shown in our article on [Improving the Hacker News Ranking Algorithm](https://felx.me/2021/08/29/improving-the-hacker-news-ranking-algorithm.html), the upvotes metric is neither stable nor comparable.
-Therefore, it can only provide a tendency of the community intents, The same story submitted multiple times receives vastly different amounts of upvotes every time.
+Therefore, it can only provide a tendency of the community intents.
+The same story submitted multiple times receives vastly different amounts of upvotes every time.
 And this inaccuracy is reflected in the ranking.

 Quality News aims to solve this problem with a new metric: `upvoteRate`. `upvoteRate` quantifies how much more or less likely users are to upvote a story compared to the average story, and should thus be roughly the same regardless of: